amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/enthusiast-mod-hound.md

 ***File limits may change based on the needs of the Mod Hound website.
 The defaults are listed here.***

-If you have over 5,000 files (.package and .ts4script) in your Mods folder, PlumbBuddy will warn you that you have a lot of files and you should consider excluding your CC.
+If you have over 5,000* files (.package and .ts4script) in your Mods folder, PlumbBuddy will warn you that you have a lot of files and you should consider excluding your CC.
 This is to prevent taxing the Mod Hound website, to keep it happy and healthy and available for everyone to use.

-If you have over 26,000 files, PlumbBuddy will refuse to submit them, because Mod Hound will reject them.
+If you have over 26,000* files, PlumbBuddy will refuse to submit them, because Mod Hound will reject them.
 Again, Mod Hound is not designed to have any information on your CC, just on your mods.

 In the settings, when you have over 5,000 files, the box next to the number of files at the bottom left will change from green to a warning colour.
 If you have over 26,000 files, the box will turn to an error colour, giving a visual clue that you that you can't request a report until you remove some files or use an Exclusion above.

+You can see the number of files that are being excluded in real time as you change your Exclusions.

+There are two ways to add an exclusion:

+1. Look for Leading Text in Package File Paths

 The easiest and most reliable way to add an Exclusion is to type in the name of a folder inside your Mods folder in which you have CC (just CC, no mods) and end it with a forward slash (/), then hit enter.
 This will tell PlumbBuddy to ignore anything in that folder.
 Do not use a backslash (\).